buhowski/react-typescript/public/text-data/games/CossackSaga/Part1/Part1EN.md

 ## Description

 Imagine gameplay that combines the world-building depth of The Witcher 3, the parkour dynamism of Assassin’s Creed, and the cinematic combat direction of NieR: RepliCant/Automata — all seamlessly integrated into our unique historical-mystical world.
-Yet these are only reference points — the game offers its own unique design vision.
+These are only reference points — the game offers a unique design vision.

-[mobile-slider]

 ### Setting & Atmosphere